Net-Base Maintenance

 • Quick start: code, build, deployment and typical failure paths.

-• Structured takeover of maintenance topics with regard to risk, release cadence and extensibility.
+• Structured takeover of maintenance responsibilities with regard to risk, release cadence and extensibility.

-• A maintenance line that allows clean future modernization or API expansion.
+• A maintenance line from which modernization or API expansion can later be cleanly implemented.

 Appropriate service and technical paths